NativeScript/docs/content/guide/shared-element-transitions.md

 #### Notes

 - Independent shared elements are only supported on iOS at the moment.
-- Using "independent" elements with with interactive transitions is not recommended (and will likely lead to unexpected behavior).
+- Using "independent" elements with interactive transitions is not recommended (and will likely lead to unexpected behavior).

-## How Shared Element Tranitions work
+## How Shared Element Transitions work

 To provide flexible page and modal transition handling out of the box, `@nativescript/core` provides a `PageTransition` and a `ModalTransition` preconfigured for a wide majority of popular use cases, however `SharedTransition` contains a number of advanced options to custimize the default behavior.